johnanishgitc/DataLynk_app/docs/CACHING_STRATEGY.md

 - **Improved reliability** with offline support
 - **Enhanced user satisfaction** with faster performance

-This comprehensive caching strategy ensures that TallyCatalyst provides a fast, reliable, and efficient sales analytics experience while minimizing server dependencies and maximizing user satisfaction.
+This comprehensive caching strategy ensures that DataLynk provides a fast, reliable, and efficient sales analytics experience while minimizing server dependencies and maximizing user satisfaction.